- What do you look for in an applicant to UMD? How do I apply?

 - Are first-year students required to live on campus the first year?

-- No; however, about 85% of them do and about 30% of our total population lives either in the residence halls or university apartments.
+- No, however, 91% of them do and about 30% of our total population lives either in the residence halls or university apartments.
 We strongly encourage first-year students to live on campus due to the proximity and accessibility of the residence halls to classes.
 In addition, the first year is the optimal time to become involved in campus organizations, meet new friends and establish relationships that may continue beyond the college years.

 - Are first-year students allowed to bring a car?